 Example for synchronous reporting of on-board time data

 The EDRS-A spacecraft sends cyclic telemetry where fixed TM allocations are transported TM frame by TM frame.
-32 of these so-called minor frames constitute 1 major frame, which means, TM acquisitions are repeated after the reception of 32 minor frames.
-In addition to the fixed telemetry allocations there are also areas reserved for variable reporting mechanisms; however, like other near real-time related telemetry acquisitions also the OBC data have allocations within the fixed telemetry part of the frames.
+32 of these so-called minor frames constitute 1 major frame, i.e., TM acquisitions are repeated after the reception of 32 minor frames.
+In addition to the fixed telemetry allocations there are also areas reserved for variable reporting mechanisms; like other near real-time related telemetry acquisitions also the OBC data have allocations within the fixed telemetry part of the frames.